Deep-Symmetry/beat-link/README.md

-To find some kinds of information, like which device is the tempo master, how many beats of a track have been played, or how many beats there are until the next cue point in a track, and any detailed information about the tracks themselved, you need to have beat-link create a virtual player on the network.
+To find some kinds of information, like which device is the tempo master, how many beats of a track have been played, or how many beats there are until the next cue point in a track, and any detailed information about the tracks themselves, you need to have beat-link create a virtual player on the network.
 This causes the other players to send detailed status updates directly to beat-link, so it can interpret and keep track of this information for you.